-For courses with a clinical component, the clinical practicum is graded either Satisfactory or Unsatisfactory.
-If a student earns an "Unsatisfactory" in any clinical practicum, he or she must retake the entire course (both the theoretical and clinical components).
-The student with an "Unsatisfactory" clinical grade may not continue in the program until he or she retakes the entire course and earns a grade of 75 ("C") or better.
+For courses with a clinical component, the student must earn a grade of 75% or higher in the theoretical component of the course as well as a satisfactory grade in the clinical practicum component of the course.
+If a student earns an unsatisfactory grade in any clinical practicum, he or she must retake the entire course including both the theoretical and clinical components.
+The student with an unsatisfactory clinical grade may not progress in the program until he or she retakes the entire course and earns a grade of 75 ("C") or better in the theoretical component of the course and a satisfactory grade in the clinical practicum.
 Students may only repeat any nursing course once.